merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/README.md

 ## Description

-This project is part of Digital Project Course in the Master of Digital Science.
+This project is part of Digital Project Course in the Master of Digital Science in the Center for Research and Interdisciplinarity -CRI- Paris.
+France

 The research aims to explore the existence of gender and ethnic bias in the accuracy of age estimation based on images.
 The dataset used in this analysis is from AgeGuess, a citizen science project on human biological and chronological age.